TheTrackdriver/overtones/README.md

 # overtones
-Overtones is an additive synthesizer for Monome Norns
+"overtones" is an additive synthesizer for Monome Norns